 Concrete tiles have similar advantages as clay tiles and are installed in much the same way.
 Concrete tiles are a heavy tile option and not only withstand winds, but also do well in areas where there are regular hailstorms.
 The concrete tiles are energy efficient and are more versatile and less expensive than clay tiles.

 Concrete tiles are molded from standard concrete mix and are available in a number of colors.
 Because of their versatility concrete tiles can be used for both residential and commercial roofs.
 Similar to clay tiles, concrete tiles require little maintenance.
-They also easy to repair if the tiles are damaged or break.
+They are also easy to repair if the tiles are damaged or break.